DriftNetSecurities/Training/_pages/Engineering.md

 Engineers and Product Members are welcome to support in various ways: Just coming together for the showcase and/or Mentoring throughout the project development.

 For More information
-Please contact Pat - PatG@driftnet.net
+Please contact 	Brigitte Coles <brigittec@driftnet.net>